openhwgroup/cv32e40p/docs/source/instruction_set_extensions.rst

 The custom SIMD extensions are only supported if ``PULP_XPULP`` == 1.

-- **Note.** See the comments at the start of :ref:`.. _custom-isa-extensions` on availability of the compiler tool chains.
+**Note:** See the comments at the start of :ref:`custom-isa-extensions` on availability of the compiler tool chains.
 Support for SIMD will be primarily through assembly code and builtin functions, with no auto-vectorization and limited other optimization.
+Simple auto-vectorization (add, sub...) and optimization will be evaluated once a stable GCC toolchain is available.

 SIMD instructions are available in two flavors: